CodingCampus2/CSharpHometask4/README.md

 3. Record the gif or take a screenshot of what is happening.
 Tips:
 Use `Console.SetCursorPosition(0, 0);` and `Console.CursorVisible = false;` to redraw the image in console.

+## Credits:
+Original idea of the task was taken from CodinGames - [link](https://www.codingame.com/ide/puzzle/game-of-life)